Maite Alberdi: Education

+Alberdi graduated from the Pontificial Catholic University of Chile with degrees in aesthetics and social communication.

 Career

 Alberdi is a director and filmmaker from the Pontificial Catholic University of Chile, and teaches documentary directing at several universities.
 Her works as a film critic have been published on the website La Fuga, a film studies magazine founded in 2005 in Santiago, Chile, with the intent to "open a field of debate and academic reflection, producing and disseminating unpublished material of interest for the cinematographic cultural field."
 She co-authored a book, Teorías del cine documental en Chile: 1957-1973.